-Preheat the oven to 350 degrees F. Spray two or three 9 inch round (see note) cake pans with flour-added cooking spray.
-Sift together pre-sifted flour, baking powder and baking soda.
-Stir in salt and spices (cinnamon, cloves, ginger, black pepper).
+- Sift together pre-sifted flour, baking powder and baking soda.
+Stir in salt and spices (cinnamon, cloves, ginger, black pepper, and mace if using).
 Set aside.

-Divide batter evenly between two cake pans and bake for 28 minutes or until cake tests done with a wooden skewer or pick (moist crumbs/no batter).
+- Divide batter evenly between two cake pans and bake for 28 minutes (up to 33) or until cake tests done with a wooden skewer or pick (moist crumbs/no batter).
 Cool in pans for 10 minutes.
 Invert onto cooling racks.